lightning/bolts/04-onion-routing.md

 The above requirements prevent any hop along the route from retrying a payment multiple times, in an attempt to track a payment's progress via traffic analysis.
-Note that such traffic analysis could be accomplished using a log of previous shared secrets or HMACs, which could be forgotten once the HTLC would not be accepted anyway (i.e. after `outgoing_cltv_value` has passed).
+Note that disabling such probing could be accomplished using a log of previous shared secrets or HMACs, which could be forgotten once the HTLC would not be accepted anyway (i.e. after `outgoing_cltv_value` has passed).
 Such a log may use a probabilistic data structure, but it MUST rate-limit commitments as